A. Paul’s ministry on the island of Malta.

 a.
 We neither received letters from Judea concerning you: This demonstrates that the religious leaders who accused Paul in Jerusalem and Caesarea knew their case was hopeless.
 They made no effort to send ahead documents confirming their case against him.

 b.
 Nor have any of the brethren who came reported or spoken any evil of you: Paul wanted to know what they heard from Jerusalem about him.
 The Jewish people of Rome had not yet heard anything about Paul.

 c.
-We desire to hear from you what you think, for concerning this sect, we know that it is spoken against everywhere: Though they did not know anything about Paul, he had heard that Christianity was unpopular among some, being spoken against everywhere.
+We desire to hear from you what you think, for concerning this sect, we know that it is spoken against everywhere: Though they did not know anything about Paul, they had heard that Christianity was unpopular among some, being spoken against everywhere.
 They should be complimented on wanting to hear the story from Paul himself.

 5. (23-24) The Jewish community of Rome hears the gospel from Paul.

 So when they had appointed him a day, many came to him at his lodging, to whom he explained and solemnly testified of the kingdom of God, persuading them concerning Jesus from both the Law of Moses and the Prophets, from morning till evening.
 And some were persuaded by the things which were spoken, and some disbelieved.

 a.
 He explained and solemnly testified of the kingdom of God, persuading them concerning Jesus from both the Law of Moses and the Prophets, from morning till evening: In what must have been a wonderful time of teaching, Paul spoke of the kingdom of God, and gave an exhaustive study of how the Old Testament spoke of Jesus – from morning till evening.